ncatlab/nlab-content/pages/5/8/7/6/26785/content.md

     a \leq dim(\Sigma)
   }
 $$
-is a local frame on $\Sigma$.
+constitute a local frame on $\Sigma$.
 We may summarize this by saying that a local Darboux co-frame $E$ gives
 \[
   \label{DarbouxCoframePullsBackToCoframe}
   \phi^\ast E^a